xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 [Canonball:~]$ yum install localonly -y rsyslog-7.4.4-r0.0.core2_64.rpm
 ```

-If you want to use YUM and your router has external connectivity, you may setup a yum repository and install the package via yum.Based on your setup, few extra step maybe required, such as DNS configuration and setting proxy environment.
+If you want to use YUM and your router has external connectivity, you may setup a yum repository and install the package via yum.
+Based on your setup, few extra steps may be required, such as DNS configuration and setting proxy environment.
 {: .notice--info}

 Let's configure DNS servers on the router.